Asthma triggers include viral infections, smoke, perfume, pollen, mold, and dust mites.

 Many children who wheeze in childhood will not have asthma later in life.

-Asthma symptoms can be prevented by avoiding triggers.
+Asthma symptoms can often be prevented by avoiding triggers.

 Treatment includes bronchodilators and inhaled corticosteroids.

 Although asthma can develop at any age, it most commonly begins in childhood, particularly in the first 5 years of life.
 Some children continue to have asthma into the adult years.
 In other children, asthma resolves.
-Sometimes, children who doctors thought had asthma actually had another disorder that caused similar symptoms (see Wheezing in Infants and Young Children).
+Sometimes, children who doctors thought had asthma actually had another disorder that caused similar symptoms ( see Wheezing in Infants and Young Children Wheezing in Infants and Young Children Wheezing is a relatively high-pitched whistling sound that occurs during breathing when the airways are partially blocked or narrowed.
+Wheezing is caused by a narrowing of the airways.
+Other... read more ).

+Asthma is one of the most common chronic diseases of childhood, affecting more than 6 million children in the United States.
+It occurs more frequently in boys before puberty and in girls after puberty.
 Asthma has become much more common in recent decades.
-Doctors are not sure why this is so, but there are theories.
+Doctors are not sure why this is so.
 More than 8.5% of children in the United States have been diagnosed with asthma, which is over a 100% increase in recent decades.
 The rate soars to 25% to 40% among some populations of urban children.
-Asthma is the leading cause of hospitalization for children and is the number one chronic condition causing elementary school absenteeism.
+Asthma is a leading cause of hospitalization for children and is the number one chronic condition causing elementary school absenteeism.

 Most children with asthma are able to participate in normal childhood activities, except during flare-ups.
 A smaller number of children have moderate or severe asthma and need to take daily preventive drugs to enable them to engage in sports and normal play.